pingcap/docs-cn/ticdc/ticdc-canal-json.md

 ## TiDB extension field

 The Canal-JSON protocol is originally designed for MySQL.
 It does not contain important fields such as the TiDB-specific unique identifier for the CommitTS transaction.
 To solve this problem, TiCDC appends a TiDB extension field to the Canal-JSON protocol format.
-After you set `enable-tidb-extension` to `true` (defaults to `false`) in `sink-uri`, TiCDC behaves as follows when generating Canal-JSON messages:
+After you set `enable-tidb-extension` to `true` (`false` by default) in `sink-uri`, TiCDC behaves as follows when generating Canal-JSON messages:

 * TiCDC sends DML Event and DDL Event messages that contain a field named `_tidb`.
 * TiCDC sends WATERMARK Event messages.